bminor/mesa-mesa/docs/faq.rst

 2.1 What's the easiest way to install Mesa?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're using a Linux-based system, your distro CD most likely already
+If you're using a Linux-based system, your distribution
-has Mesa packages (like RPM or DEB) which you can easily install.
+most likely already includes Mesa packages.

 2.2 I get undefined symbols such as bgnpolygon, v3f, etc...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~